 Organization.
-In Section 2 we introduce definitions and aggregation problem statements.
-In Section 3 we give an informal description of our algorithm and analysis.
-In Section 4 we define the class of lease-based aggregation algorithms, and establish certain properties of such algorithms.
-In Section 5 we present our online lease-based aggregation algorithm RWW, and establish bounds on the competitive ratio of RWW for sequential executions.
-In Section 6 we define the notion of a causally consistent aggregation algorithm, and establish that any lease-based algorithm, including RWW, is causally consistent.
+In Section 2, we introduce definitions and aggregation problem statements.
+Section 3 defines the class of lease-based aggregation algorithms, and establishes certain properties of such algorithms.
+In Section 4, we present our online lease-based aggregation algorithm RWW, and establish bounds on the competitive ratio of RWW with respect to sequential executions.
+In section 5, we establish that any lease-based algorithm including RWW is causally consistent with respect to arbitrary concurrent executions.